 The membership has continued to change in the years since and continues to thrive.
 Some of the original 1986 founding members who still remain are Steve Cockerham, Ros Blackburn and Richard Gray.

-The Ilkley Harriers Race League was started in 1995.
+1995: the Ilkley Harriers Race League was started.

-The Ilkley Incline race was inaugurated by the Club in 2002, as something for both fell and road runners.
+2002: the Ilkley Incline race was inaugurated by the Club, as something for both fell and road runners.

-In the England Athletics Yorkshire and Humberside Club Awards 2008 Ilkley Harriers was Junior Club of the Year.
+2008: In the England Athletics Yorkshire and Humberside Club Awards, Ilkley Harriers was Junior Club of the Year.

 Thanks to those who have contributed to this history: if you have any more information, please contact us.